groupdocs/reference.groupdocs.com/content/sites/groupdocs/redaction/english/java/com.groupdocs.redaction.integration/metadatacollection/_index.md

 public class MetadataCollection extends HashMap<String,MetadataItem>
 ```

-Represents a dicti\\u043enary of  MetadataItem  with its title as a key.
+Represents a dictionary of  MetadataItem  with its title as a key.
 ## Constructors

 | Constructor | Description |